-The UK International Radio Drama Festival is the UK’s only outward facing radio drama festival.
 It is based in Canterbury, Kent, offering anyone and everyone an opportunity to celebrate radio drama through open access to the live listening sessions in person and online.
-Organised by International Arts Partnership, a theatre producing company, the theme has been focused on radio drama with some connection to the live stage.
+The Festival is organised by International Arts Partnership.

 Alongside the professional festival, an outreach programme takes the opportunity to make radio drama into local schools and community groups, culminating in a Community Showcase on the last Saturday of the festival.